98kb/aws/packages/ecr-publisher/README.md

 ### Build Context

-By default, the Docker build uses the monorepo root as the build context, allowing Dockerfiles to access any files in the repository structure.
+By default, the Docker build uses the current directory as the build context, allowing Dockerfiles to access any files in the repository structure.
 You can override this by providing a custom context path as a positional argument:

 ```bash
 # Use current directory as context